Canon 100D vs 7D

-The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 7D are two digital cameras that were officially introduced, respectively, in March 2013 and September 2009.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 7D are two digital cameras that were announced, respectively, in March 2013 and September 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 17.9 megapixel.
+Both cameras offer a resolution of 17.9 megapixels.

 An illustration of the physical size and weight of the Canon 100D and the Canon 7D is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is considerably larger (54 percent) than the Canon 100D.
 Moreover, the 7D is substantially heavier (111 percent) than the 100D.
 It is noteworthy in this context that the 7D is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.